Are you a military service member paying for mobile service under a long-term plan you're unable to use because of an overseas deployment or transfer?

-- An inability to use the service
+- The ability to use the service or

-Additionally, military members deployed overseas for more than 90 days may suspend their contracts at no charge until the end of their deployment without being required to extend the length of the original contract term.
+Additionally, service members deployed overseas for more than 90 days may suspend their contracts at no charge until the end of their deployment without being required to extend the length of the original contract term.

 What steps do I need to take?